-EFI does not recommend printing to the direct queue.
+For environments with high-security requirements it is recommended not printing to the direct queue.
 The Fiery server deletes all jobs sent by the direct connection after printing.
-However, EFI does not guarantee that all temporary files relating to the job will be deleted.
+However, there is no guarantee that all temporary files relating to the job will be deleted.